-Consider a future in which connected cars produce more efficient traffic patterns and connected buildings are smart enough to reduce their own energy use.
-To meet growing environmental challenges in our homes, our businesses and our communities, we are creating technology that turns potential into reality.
+Consider a future where connected cars produce more efficient traffic patterns on crowded city streets and connected buildings are smart enough to reduce their own energy use.
+To meet growing environmental challenges in our cities, our businesses and our communities, we are creating technology that turns potential into reality.

 From water pipes that detect their own leaks to sensors that warn us when perishable cargo is in danger of spoiling, our connected future is here – changing and improving our lives.
-This technology helps conserve natural resources and prevent waste, avoid traffic jams and get to destinations quicker, keep our homes healthier and safer.
-Technology enables smart communities and smart businesses that help us care for our planet.
+This technology helps us preserve natural resources and prevent waste, avoid traffic jams and get places more efficiently, and keep our homes healthier and safer.
+Technology builds smart cities, smart communities and smart businesses that help us care for our planet.

-We’re creating technology that empowers all of our customers – our 120 million wireless customers, large and small companies, big cities, little towns and more – to accomplish incredible things.
+We’re creating technology that empowers all of us – our 120 million wireless customers, large and small companies, big cities, little towns and more – to accomplish incredible things.
 Together we can tackle today’s issues to build a better tomorrow.

 Looking for better battery life and a device made with environmentally preferable materials?
 How about a device manufactured in a place with a human rights policy?
 It’s time to look to the stars.

 Don’t just throw your device away!
 When you’re ready to upgrade to the latest and greatest, help your old device find a new life.
 Recycle with Buyback.